fev-bench: A Realistic Benchmark for Time Series Forecasting: Related work

 \subsection{Existing benchmarks}

-Early works on deep learning approaches for time series forecasting~\citep{lai2018modeling,salinas2020deepar,rangapuram2018deep} did not rely on standardized benchmarks.
-Instead, they typically evaluated on 4–6 datasets from different domains, which often varied across studies.
-The M4~\citep{makridakis2020m4} and M5~\citep{makridakis2022m5} competition tasks gained popularity for evaluating forecasting models.
-The LTSF benchmark~\citep{zhou2021informer,zeng2023transformers} introduced new datasets with an emphasis on long-horizon forecasting.
-However, these benchmarks were limited in scope, focusing on narrow domains without the comprehensiveness needed to assess general forecasting models.
-In addition, the LTSF benchmark has been criticized for its over-representation of similar datasets and impractical evaluation tasks~\citep{hewamalage2023forecast}.
+Early deep learning approaches for time series forecasting~\citep{lai2018modeling,salinas2020deepar,rangapuram2018deep} evaluated on small collections of datasets that varied across studies.
+The M4~\citep{makridakis2020m4} and M5~\citep{makridakis2022m5} competitions later became widely used evaluation tasks.
+The LTSF benchmark~\citep{zhou2021informer,zeng2023transformers} introduced new datasets with a focus on long-horizon forecasting, but remained narrow in scope and was later criticized for over-representing similar datasets and unrealistic evaluation setups~\citep{hewamalage2023forecast}.